-In short the lease must have been originally granted for a term of at least 21 years – which is often referred to as “long leasehold”.
+In short, the right to buy your freehold is only available if your lease must was originally granted for a term of at least 21 years – which is often referred to as “long leasehold”.
 So the right to buy your freehold doesn’t apply if you only have say a monthly or yearly tenancy.

 Are any houses excluded from the right to enfranchise?

 Yes – and among the types of houses which do not qualify for freehold purchase are hostels, and houses let out by charitable housing trusts

 The actual process of purchasing the freehold of a house is much more straightforward than collective enfranchisement – simply because, like lease extension, you are the only leaseholder involved and you’re not dependent on the cooperation of other leaseholders.
 In other words, you’re in complete control

 - Step one is to instruct a solicitor with plenty of experience of house enfranchisement.

 - Step two – find a surveyor who specialises in the valuation of leasehold extensions and freehold purchase.
 We can help you as part of our one-stop shop.
 We have a nationwide panel of surveyors who we work with regularly and who we trust to provide the specialist valuation you’re going to need.
 Please note that only a relatively small number of surveyors have this experience.
 So again be very careful who you choose.